What Is AI Evaluation?

 Section titled “Frequently Asked Questions”Q: Does high Accuracy mean a good model?

 A: Not necessarily.
-With imbalanced datasets, just predicting the majority class continuously gives high accuracy.
-For example, in fraud detection (99% normal, 1% fraudulent), predicting everything as “normal” gives 99% Accuracy, but not a single fraud case is detected.
-It’s important to also check F1 Score and Recall for imbalanced data.
+With imbalanced datasets, just predicting the majority class continuously can produce high accuracy while missing the minority class entirely.
+It’s important to also check F1 Score and Recall for imbalanced data.[1]

 Q: How should I distinguish between BLEU and ROUGE?